coconut-os/coconut-mklive/README.md

-# The Void Linux image/live/rootfs maker and installer
+# The coconutOS image/live/rootfs maker and installer

-This repository contains utilities for Void Linux:
+This repository contains utilities for coconutOS:

- * installer (The Void Linux el-cheapo installer for x86)
+ * installer (The coconutOS el-cheapo installer for x86)
- * mklive    (The Void Linux live image maker for x86)
+ * mklive    (The coconutOS live image maker for x86)

- * mkimage   (The Void Linux image maker for ARM platforms)
+ * mkimage   (The coconutOS image maker for ARM platforms)
- * mkplatformfs (The Void Linux filesystem tool to produce a rootfs for a particular platform)
+ * mkplatformfs (The coconutOS filesystem tool to produce a rootfs for a particular platform)
- * mkrootfs  (The Void Linux rootfs maker for ARM platforms)
+ * mkrootfs  (The coconutOS rootfs maker for ARM platforms)
  * mknet (Script to generate netboot tarballs for Void)

 ## Dependencies